-If the Designated Life is younger than age 65 when the Contract Value is zero (due to withdrawals, fees, or otherwise), the Rider will terminate.
+If the Designated Life is younger than age 591/2 when the Contract Value is zero (such as through withdrawals, fees, or market performance), the rider will terminate.

-If the Designated Life is age 65 or older and the Contract Value was reduced to zero by a withdrawal that exceeds the Protected Payment Amount, the Rider will terminate.
+If the Designated Life is age 591⁄2 or older and the Contract Value was reduced to zero by a withdrawal that exceeds the Protected Payment Amount (excluding an advisory fee withdrawal or an RMD withdrawal), the rider will terminate.

-If the Designated Life is age 65 or older and the Contract Value was reduced to zero by a withdrawal (including an RMD Withdrawal) that did not exceed the Protected Payment Amount (except that an RMD Withdrawal may exceed the Protected Payment Amount), fees, or market performance, the following will apply:
+If the Designated Life is age 591/2 or older and the Contract Value was reduced to zero by a withdrawal that did not exceed the Protected Payment Amount (except that an advisory fee withdrawal or an RMD Withdrawal may exceed the Protected Payment Amount), the following will apply:

-- the Protected Payment Amount will be paid each year until the date of death of the Designated Life or when a death benefit becomes payable under the Contract, - the Protected Payment Amount will be paid under a series of pre-authorized withdrawals under a payment frequency as elected by the Owner, but no less frequently than annually, until the rider is terminated (see the Termination subsection), - no additional Purchase Payments will be accepted under the Contract, and - the Contract will cease to provide any death benefit (amount will be zero).
+- the allowable withdrawal amount from the Contract beginning in the Contract year that the Contract Value is reduced to zero will be limited to the Protected Payment Amount which will be paid automatically each year until the date of death of the Designated Life (once the Contract Value is zero, no further withdrawals for advisory fees will occur), - the Protected Payment Amount will be paid under a series of pre-authorized withdrawals under a payment frequency as elected by the Owner, but no less frequently than annually, until the rider is terminated (see the Termination subsection below), - no additional Purchase Payments will be accepted under the Contract, and

+• the Contract will cease to provide any death benefit (amount will be zero).